Stream live and on demand from anywhere.

 A ballet and orchestral concert work first performed at the Opéra de Paris on 25 June 1910, 'The Firebird' catapulted Igor Stravinsky to international fame.
 Although designed as a work for the stage, with specific passages accompanying characters and action, the music has achieved equal, if not greater recognition, as a concert piece.

-Available to watch in 4K UHD with Dolby Vision and Dolby Atmos technologies, On Air will also share performances of two further Igor Stravinsky compositions by the Royal Philharmonic Orchestra and Peter Breiner; 'Petrushka' (full details here) will be available to stream from December 8, and 'The Rite Of Spring' (full details here) from December 22.
+Available to watch in 4K UHD with Dolby Vision and Dolby Atmos technologies, in addition to 'The Firebird' On Air have two further Igor Stravinsky compositions by the Royal Philharmonic Orchestra with conductor Peter Breiner available on demand - 'Petrushka' and 'The Rite Of Spring'.

 About The Royal Philharmonic Orchestra

 The Royal Philharmonic Orchestra’s (RPO) mission to enrich lives through orchestral experiences that are uncompromising in their excellence and inclusive in their appeal, places it at the forefront of music-making in the UK and internationally.
 Typically performing approximately 200 concerts a year and with a worldwide live and online audience of more than 60 million people, the Orchestra embraces a broad repertoire that enables it to reach the most diverse audience of any British symphony orchestra.
 Whilst artistic integrity remains paramount, the RPO is unafraid to push boundaries and is equally at home recording video game, film and television soundtracks and working with pop stars, as it is performing the great symphonic repertoire.